Alisher Odilov

-Alisher Valijon oʻgʻli Odilov (born 15 July 2001) is an Uzbekistani footballer who plays for Neftchi.
+Alisher Valijon oʻgʻli Odilov (born 15 July 2001) is an Uzbekistani footballer who plays for Neftchi and the Uzbekistan national team.

 Club career

 On 26 August 2024, Odilov signed with Russian Premier League club Khimki.
 On 14 January 2025, he left Khimki by mutual consent, after making three bench appearances for the club.

 In July 2025, he left Navbahor and signed a contract with the Fergana club Neftchi.

+International career

+Odilov made his international debut for Uzbekistan in a friendly 2–1 defeat to Turkmenistan on 2 September 2025.

+He scored his first international goal on 27 March 2026 against Gabon at the Bunyodkor Stadium during the FIFA Series.